anniversary events began on

 hymn, composed by Mr. Martin Swalboski of Jamestown, NY, at the request

-of the Worship and Music committee, will be sung.
+of the Worship and Music committee, was sung.
 An anniversary banner,

-made by Mrs. Alice Pollock of Lexington, SC, will be dedicated.
+made by Mrs. Alice Pollock of Lexington, SC, was dedicated.

-Lunch will be prepared and served by the women of the WELCA groups.
+Lunch was prepared and served by the women of the WELCA groups.

-(cost of the lunch is being covered by a donation).
+(cost of the lunch was covered by a donation).
 A DVD of an

 interview with Dr. Alton Clark, mission developer and first pastor of